Christian1984/HashTableImplementation/README.md

 HashTable resizes automatically when cetrain thresholds are violated.
 Thresholds are defined by the HashTable's final attributes MAX_LOAD_FACTOR and MIN_LOAD_FACTOR.

 TestcodeRandom class creates elements with random keys and random value and inserts them into the hashtable.
-It takes three command line parameters: args[0] number of elements to be inserted into the HashTable args[1] upper limit for the randomizer args[3] selected collision avoidance strategy [0-3]
+It takes three command line parameters:
+- args[0] number of elements to be inserted into the HashTable

-TODOs:
+- args[1] upper limit for the randomizer
+- args[3] selected collision avoidance strategy [0-3]

+Todos:
 - Implement HashTableResizeException, that handles errors when the hashtable is being resized
 - Implement an algorithm that resizes the hashtable to next prime